Envision EMI: Global Young Leaders Conference

 During the rest of the time, topics are prepared and discussed in so-called Leadership Group Meetings (LGM).
 Most of the country group work takes place here.
 Each LGM group represents a particular country in the simulations and is each supervised by a Faculty Advisor (FA).
 The LGMs are also intended to introduce each other to the different cultures and origins of the scholars.

 In addition to the core program, there is the option of enrolling for a pre-program as well as a so-called cultural add-on.
 While the pre-program is intended to prepare for the main program and bring the participants closer together, the cultural add-on is a relaxed follow-up program that consists of visiting the sights of the conference location.

-High School Programs
+High school programs

 National Youth Leadership Forum: Medicine

 A nine-day program for students in grades 9 -11 who are interested in exploring careers in medicine.
 For 2019, the program will be held at nine college campuses, including the University of California - Berkeley, Emory University, Washington University in St. Louis, and the University of California - Los Angeles.